The Rolling Stones: 1965–1966: Worldwide fame, musical expansion

-The album Aftermath, released in the late spring of 1966, was the first LP to be composed entirely of Jagger/Richards songs; it reached number 1 in the UK and number 2 in the US.
+The album Aftermath, released in the late spring of 1966, was the first LP to be composed entirely of Jagger/Richards songs; it reached No. 1 in the UK and No. 2 in the US.
 According to The Daily Telegraph, Aftermath is often regarded as the most important of the band's formative records.
 On this album, Jones' contributions expanded beyond guitar and harmonica.
 To the Middle Eastern-influenced "Paint It Black" (Note: The comma in the early version of the song title, "Paint It, Black", being later dropped.) he added sitar; to the ballad "Lady Jane" he added dulcimer, and to "Under My Thumb" he added marimbas.
 Aftermath also contained "Goin' Home", a nearly 12-minute song that included elements of jamming and improvisation.

 The Stones' success on the British and American singles charts peaked during the 1960s.
-"19th Nervous Breakdown" was released in February 1966, and reached number 2 in the UK and US charts; "Paint It Black" reached number 1 in the UK and US in May 1966.
-"Mother's Little Helper", released in June 1966, reached number 8 in the US; it was one of the first pop songs to discuss the issue of prescription drug abuse.
-"Have You Seen Your Mother, Baby, Standing in the Shadow?" was released in September 1966 and reached number 5 in the UK and number 9 in the US.
+"19th Nervous Breakdown" was released in February 1966, and reached No. 2 in the UK and US charts; "Paint It Black" reached No. 1 in the UK and US in May 1966.
+"Mother's Little Helper", released in June 1966, reached No. 8 in the US; it was one of the first pop songs to discuss the issue of prescription drug abuse.
+"Have You Seen Your Mother, Baby, Standing in the Shadow?" was released in September 1966 and reached No. 5 in the UK and No. 9 in the US.
 It had a number of firsts for the group: it was the first Stones recording to feature brass horns, and the back-cover photo on the original US picture sleeve depicted the group satirically dressed in drag.
 The song was accompanied by one of the first official music videos, directed by Peter Whitehead.